History of English cricket (1919–1945): Middlesex

 After a disappointing 1919 campaign, Middlesex improved dramatically to win back-to-back titles in 1920 and 1921.
 The team had its ups and downs for the next decade or so but became a strong unit again in 1935 when they finished third.
 They finished the thirties with four successive runners-up seasons from 1936 to 1939.

 Middlesex's captain in the twenties was Frank Mann who also led England on their 1922–23 tour of South Africa.
 The most outstanding players in the two title-winning seasons were England batsman Patsy Hendren and all-rounder J. W. Hearne.
 Others in that team were wicket-keeper Joe Murrell; fast bowler Jack Durston; and all-rounders Nigel Haig, Harry Lee and Greville Stevens.
 Walter Robins was the team captain in the thirties and both Jim Smith and Jim Sims were England bowlers at the time.
 In the last few seasons before the Second World War, Middlesex could call upon Denis Compton, Bill Edrich and Jack Robertson.

 Northamptonshire

-Not a period that Northants want to remember as they were always in the bottom six and took the wooden spoon several times.
-Fred Bakewell, Vallance Jupp, Benjamin Bellamy and Nobby Clark were the better players in county cricket's least successful team.
+Northamptonshire struggled significantly during this period, frequently finishing in the bottom six of the county standings and placing last on multiple occasions.
+Fred Bakewell, Vallance Jupp, Benjamin Bellamy and Nobby Clark were the leading players for the team during these difficult seasons.